Skip to main content

 Annual balance sheet of results

-• The Customs Department of the Tax Agency opened 14,500 files for administrative violations for tobacco smuggling, 53% more than the previous year, after reinforcing its controls
+• The Customs Department of the Tax Agency opened 14,500 files for administrative violations of tobacco smuggling, 53% more than the previous year, after strengthening its controls

-• The greater collaboration with other areas of the Agency provided for in the 2013 Control Plan allows for an increase in coordinated actions against tax fraud by 22% and its results by 37%.
+• The increased collaboration with other areas of the Agency, as provided for in the 2013 Control Plan, allows coordinated actions against tax fraud to be increased by 22% and their results by 37%

-• Customs seized 139 tons of hashish and 15 tons of cocaine, and carried out more than 1,900 arrests for drug smuggling
+• Customs seized 139 tons of hashish and 15 tons of cocaine, and issued more than 1,900 reports for drug smuggling

 March 28, 2014.-

-The Customs and Excise Department of the Tax Agency seized 10.3 million packs of tobacco, 18.6% more than the previous year, and filed 136 complaints for alleged money laundering crimes, 33.3% more than in 2012.
-Last year, Customs carried out 411 judicial investigations, made 2,976 arrests and reported 2,350 alleged crimes for smuggling, tax fraud and money laundering.
+The Customs and Excise Department of the Tax Agency seized 10.3 million packets of tobacco in 2013, 18.6% more than the previous year, and filed 136 complaints for alleged money laundering offences, 33.3% more than in 2012.
+Last year, Customs carried out 411 judicial investigations, made 2,976 arrests and reported 2,350 alleged crimes of smuggling, tax fraud and money laundering.

-In the area of tobacco smuggling, the reinforcement of the actions of the Tax Agency has focused on the fight against small-scale trafficking and the detection of new or renewed strategies for introducing the merchandise into the national territory.
-In 2013, the Customs Department of the Tax Agency carried out more than 1,900 reports for drug smuggling.
+In the area of tobacco smuggling, the Tax Agency has strengthened its actions by focusing on the fight against small-scale trafficking and on detecting new or renewed strategies for introducing the goods into the national territory.
+In 2013, the Customs Department of the Tax Agency issued more than 1,900 reports on drug smuggling.

 Small-scale tobacco seizures on the rise

-Of the total of 10.3 million packs of contraband tobacco seized in 2013, more than 6.7 million correspond to seizures that have given rise to complaints of smuggling crimes, 5.4% more than the previous year.
-On the other hand, the packs seized for administrative infractions, which involve a smaller amount for each file, totaled almost 3.6 million units, 55.5% more than in 2012.
+Of the total of 10.3 million packets of contraband tobacco seized in 2013, more than 6.7 million correspond to seizures that have led to charges of smuggling, 5.4% more than the previous year.
+However, the number of cigarette packs seized for administrative offences, which involve a smaller amount for each case, totalled almost 3.6 million units, 55.5% more than in 2012.

-These infractions, added to those derived from the smuggling of tobacco and other types of tobacco, concluded with the opening of more than 14,500 proceedings, 52.9% more than the previous year.
-The highest incidence of small-scale smuggling has been detected both in postal shipments and in seizures from travelers by air and the introduction of tobacco from territories with low taxation, such as Gibraltar.
+These violations, combined with those arising from the smuggling of cut tobacco and other types of tobacco, resulted in the opening of more than 14,500 investigations, 52.9% more than in the previous year.
+The highest incidence of small-scale smuggling has been detected in postal shipments, seizures from air travellers and the introduction of tobacco from low-tax territories such as Gibraltar.

 At the same time, the Tax Agency has faced two types of fraud that represent a novelty in the phenomenon of tobacco smuggling in Spain.
-Thus, last year the Tax Agency detected and dismantled, for the first time in Spain, an illegal cigarette factory and managed to prevent the clandestine stash of a large shipment of contraband tobacco that was intended to be introduced into Spain by sea, a formula abandoned by criminal organizations since the nineties.
+Last year, for the first time in Spain, the Tax Agency detected and dismantled an illegal cigarette factory and managed to prevent the clandestine shipment of a large shipment of contraband tobacco that was intended to be introduced into Spain by sea, a formula abandoned by criminal organisations since the 1990s.

 All this work to repress tobacco smuggling has made it possible to avoid fraud in customs duties, VAT and Special Taxes of more than 35 million euros and has been completed with the arrest of 145 people and the reporting of 81 alleged smuggling crimes.

-Along with this evolution of criminal activity related to tobacco, there has been a significant increase in drug seizures last year, when the Tax Agency seized almost 15 tons of cocaine, 117% more than the previous year. and 139 tons of hashish, 27% more.
-This increase in arrests coincides with the reactivation, by criminal organizations, of the so-called “Atlantic route” in the case of cocaine, and the opening of the “Eastern Mediterranean route” for hashish.
-In both cases, the actions carried out have made it possible to intercept consignments on the high seas, which to a large extent are destined for third countries.
+Along with this evolution of tobacco-related criminal activity, there has been a significant increase in drug seizures last year, when the Tax Agency seized almost 15 tons of cocaine, 117% more than the previous year, and 139 tons of hashish, 27% more.
+This increase in seizures coincides with the reactivation, by criminal organisations, of the so-called "Atlantic route" in the case of cocaine, and the opening of the "Eastern Mediterranean route" for hashish.
+In both cases, the actions carried out have made it possible to intercept shipments on the high seas, many of which are destined for third countries.

 Economic crimes and money laundering

-Another key activity carried out by the Customs and Excise Department of the Tax Agency is the detection and repression of money laundering generated from various criminal activities.
-In this area, in 2013 the Agency reported a total of 136 alleged money laundering crimes valued at almost 192 million euros, 65.2% more than the previous year, and made 164 arrests.
+Another key activity carried out by the Customs and Excise Department of the Tax Agency is the detection and repression of money laundering generated by various criminal activities.
+In this area, the Agency reported a total of 136 alleged money laundering offences valued at almost 192 million euros in 2013, 65.2% more than the previous year, and made 164 arrests.

-The work to combat tax fraud carried out by the Customs Department is marked in 2013 by the increase in collaboration with other areas of the Agency established by last year's Tax Control Plan, a strategy that has allowed an increase of 22% the coordinated actions against tax fraud in which Customs has participated (734 in 2013) and 36.8% of its results (195 million euros of identified tax fraud).
+The work carried out by the Customs Department in the fight against tax fraud has been marked in 2013 by the increase in collaboration with other areas of the Agency established by last year's Tax Control Plan, a strategy that has allowed Customs to increase by 22% the coordinated actions against tax fraud in which it has participated (734 in 2013) and its results by 36.8% (195 million euros of tax fraud identified).

-The total of economic crimes (tax fraud) and money laundering reported by Customs in 2013 add up to a total estimated value of 387.1 million euros, 49.5% more than the previous year.
+The total amount of economic crimes (tax fraud) and money laundering reported by Customs in 2013 amounted to a total estimated value of 387.1 million euros, 49.5% more than the previous year.